ChimeraTK/GenericDeviceServer/README.md

 #### DOOCS

-DOOCS requires a basic server configuration file named `doocs-generic-chimeratk-server01.conf` to set `SVR.RPC_NUMBER`
+DOOCS requires you to set up a server configuration file named `doocs-generic-chimeratk-server01.conf`.

-Additional configuration can be done through the DOOCS variable mapping file.
+Additional configuration of variable mapping can be done through the DOOCS variable mapping file.
 It has to be named `generic_chimeratk_server-DoocsVariableConfig.xml`.
-If omitted, all variables are exported to DOOCS.

-For details, refer to the [documentation of the DOOCS control system adapter](https://chimeratk.github.io/ControlSystemAdapter-DoocsAdapter/master/index.html#Integration)
+For details on both, refer to the [documentation of the DOOCS control system adapter](https://chimeratk.github.io/ControlSystemAdapter-DoocsAdapter/master/index.html#Integration)

 #### EPICS